-- Perpetual threat of fires ignited by flares to local Native Nations communities, other rural communities, and conservation areas sheltering over 70 sensitive/at-risk wild species and 14 species listed under the Endangered Species Act, plus what is presumed to be the avian breeding grounds most densely utilized by the most diverse raptor population on the planet
+- Perpetual threat of wildfire ignited by flares to rural communities and protected wilderness areas sheltering over 70 sensitive/at-risk species including 14 endangered species, plus avian breeding grounds utilized by a raptor population presumed to be the highest combined density/diversity on the planet

-- Potential decimation of species normally triggered to only emerge from hibernation by thunder vibration which signals life-sustaining precipitation, such as Spadefoot toads
+- Decimation by sonic boom vibration-triggered emergence of species evolved to only emerge from hibernation when triggered by thunder vibration which signals life-sustaining precipitation, such as Spadefoot toads